Program Benefits

 For all other nonprofit and for-profit organizations, we understand that building a youth program takes time.
 Our staff and network of partner organizations will support you along the way to establish a sustainable outreach program, including fundraising and grant assistance.
 We recommend you plan 45 days between initial purchase and student programs to allow for staff training and familiarization.

-Launching Local Programs
+Launching Pilot Programs

 Once your staff is trained with demonstration equipment, we will support you in launching your local league events.
 We recommend running a short camp program (10-20 students, 12-16 hours of engagement) and using these students as your demo pilots.
 With something new like Drone Soccer, seeing it in person is important and we recommend a public demo for civic leaders, district superintendents, CTE directors, and community sponsor companies.